atraspe/file-transfer/README.md

 Transfer file(s) to or from a host that is behind a UNIX gateway

 ## Description
-This script is a simple template of automating the task of transferring files. (the script I'm using personally has my user credentials but this script is meant to ask you of those information)
+This script is a simple template of automating the task of transferring files.
-The script needs certain arguments to be passed, or if not, user will be prompted for those information (e.g. username, server to connect to, file(s) to be transferred, etc.).
+The script needs certain arguments to be passed (it supports both the short and long version: e.g. --h or --help).
+If not, user will be prompted for those information (e.g. username, server to connect to, file(s) to be transferred, etc.).
 File transfer to a host that is sitting behind a UNIX gateway requires you to login to the gateway first before logging into the host itself.
-The script uses 3 CSV files, where you store information about the gateway hosts, group of servers you'd like to access, and then client information (client instance, hostname, FTP password, client ID).
+The script uses 3 CSV files, where information about the gateway hosts, group of servers you'd like to access, and then client information (client instance, hostname, FTP password, client ID) are stored.

 ## From The Author
-My daily task at work involves a lot of file transfer to and from hosts that are sitting behind a UNIX gateway.
+My daily task at work involves a lot of file transfers to and from hosts that are sitting behind a UNIX gateway.
 That means one action involves a 2-step process, 1) logging into the UNIX gateway and 2) logging into the host itself, before you can even transfer the file(s).
-This required a lot of manual and repetitive work (e.g. specify which gateway to use, which FTP host to connect to, supply client-specific login info, directory to transfer files to/from, etc.), which is not only cumbersome but yep, boring.
-I thought of automating this part of my job and it sure helped tremendously.
+This required a lot of manual and repetitive work (e.g. specify which gateway to use, which FTP host to connect to, supply client-specific login info, directory to transfer files to/from, the files to be transferred, etc.), which is not only cumbersome but yep, it becomes boring.
+I thought of automating this task and it sure helped tremendously.
+Btw, the script I'm using personally has my user credentials but this script is meant to ask you of those information.
+You may ask, why not use one of those already available FTP tools?
+To which I say, well, where's the fun in that? :)

 Disclaimer: I do not have any professional background in programming nor software engineering.
-That said, this is an initiative to get my hands dirty (coding!) to develop my technical skills and gain practical experience.
+That said, this is part of an initiative to get my hands dirty (coding!) to develop my technical skills and gain practical experience.
 Creating this script is part of an on-going effort to self study Python programming language.
-Just taking advantage of its use for everyday tasks and, just for fun! :) You, who has a deeper understanding of the said language might have a better (or more pythonic) way of doing this same task, so please be easy on me.
+Just taking advantage of its use for everyday tasks and frankly, *shoulder shrug* I'm just having fun :) For those who might have a deeper understanding of Python may have a better (or more "Pythonic") way of doing this same task, please be easy on me.
 Suggestions are definitely appreciated!

 ## How To Use
 To clone, you'll need Git installed on your computer.
 This script was developed using Python 3.7 so the expectation is that you have at least the same version.
 From your command line: